djwillia/solo5/uhvf/README.md

 https://github.com/djwillia/dockerfiles.

-At the moment, uhvf can do the Solo5 hello test and ping_serve test and also run the Mirage console and stackv4 test (from mirage-skeleton).
+At the moment, uhvf can do the Solo5 hello test and ping_serve test and also run the Mirage console, stackv4, and block test (from mirage-skeleton).
 Things left to do:

-- need to implement other modules: blk, gdb (is it finished?)
+- need to implement other modules: gdb (is it finished?)

 - KVM doesn't allow a trap on `rdtsc` but it should if we want to use the same interface for ukvm and uhvf (for e.g., det replay).